 When not on the ridgetop or in the cove bottoms, the right-of-way is traversing steep slopes.
 Most of these slopes are greater than 20 degrees, and some are greater than 30 degrees.
 Areas with especially steep slopes are indicated on Figures 4 and 5 and are located on the slopes of Webb Mountain (A) and the north slopes of Cove Mountain (E).
-Regardless of the permeability of the underlying rocks, the danger of landslides and rockslides on these slopes will of Possible Geologic Hazard necessarily be great.
+Regardless of the permeability of the underlying rocks, the danger of landslides and rockslides on these slopes will to attractions) difficultion of the attraction attacks at a site relations, necessarily be great.
 On these slopes roadcuts and fills will be very wide, increasing the danger of slumping and mass-wasting due to erosion of the exposed soil.